snakesch/SDrecall/README.md

 :crystal_ball: TODO: Quick run wrapper script :crystal_ball:

 ## Custom run
 As users may allocate different number of threads in each step, custom run allows users to execute each step separately with a defined number of threads.
-Users are advised to reserve more threads for WGS data.
+Users are advised to reserve more threads for WGS data as described [here](customRun.md).

 ## Contact and correspondance